Category Archives: Romantic Comedy

 How she can write popular columns that dole out cooking and housekeeping advice without knowing anything about either subject is ludicrous but part of the fun.

-When she meets Jeff, they fall madly in love with each other at first sight.
+When she meets Jeff, they fall madly in love at first sight.

 The film is one madhouse situation after another and there is never a doubt that Elizabeth and Jeff will live happily ever after but how they will reach that point is the main appeal.
 From the first scene when they meet at the Connecticut farm there is instant chemistry between Stanwyck and Morgan that lasts the entire film.